-Medicines and devices such as asthma inhalers, blood glucose testing meters and epipens should always be readily available & not locked away.
+Medicines and devices such as asthma inhalers, blood glucose testing meters and EpiPen's should always be readily available & not locked away.

 Therefore, all schools will, before administering medicine, ensure that the administering medicine form is completed & signed by a parent/carer giving consent.
 Any member of staff administering medicine must be competent and receive sufficient & suitable training.
 The form must be completed every time the pupil receives their medication & witnessed.
+There will always be two members of staff present when administering any form of medicine/medical procedure.
 Any side effects of the medication should be noted down.